Background image

 Featured blog post image

-Speakeasy (opens in a new tab) and Fern (opens in a new tab) both offer free and paid services that API developers use to create SDKs (client libraries) and automate their publication to package managers, but how do they differ?
-Here's the short answer:
+Speakeasy (opens in a new tab) and Fern (opens in a new tab) both offer free and paid services that API developers use to create SDKs (client libraries) and automate SDKs’ publication to package managers, but how do they differ?
+Here’s the short answer:

 How is Speakeasy different?

-1. We're everything you need in one
+Speakeasy is everything you need in one

 Speakeasy is designed to be OpenAPI-native.
 We don’t believe the world needs another standard for describing APIs.
 OpenAPI has its flaws, but it’s the established standard, and we’re committed to making it better.
 That means that Speakeasy is interoperable with the rest of the API tooling ecosystem.
 Mix and match us with your other favorite tools, and we’ll play nice.

-4. Our SDKs work where you need them
+Speakeasy SDKs work where you need them

-We get high-quality products in the hands of our users fast.
+Speakeasy gets high-quality products in the hands of our users fast.

 Comparing Speakeasy and Fern